achilleasa/usrv-service-adapters/README.md

 This package is essentially a support package for [usrv](https://github.com/achilleasa/usrv) and related-packages although it can also be used standalone.
-It provides a common interface for configuring and instanciating services such as redis and rabbitmq.
+It provides a common interface for configuring and instanciating services such as etcd, redis and rabbitmq.

 Features: